 EA Sports has announced that as of January 31st, 2019 players residing in Belgium will no longer be able to purchase FIFA Points.
-This is a longstanding issue with the Belgium government which considers “loot boxes” the primary use for FIFA Points as a form of gambling and thus subject to their laws in regards to gambling.
+This is a longstanding issue with the Belgium government which considers “loot boxes” the primary use for FIFA Points as a form of gambling and thus subject to the laws governing gaming.

-Other developers such as Valve have already disabled “loot boxes” in Belgium, but EA had hung on in an attempt to negotiate with Belgian authorities.
+Other developers such as Valve had already disabled “loot boxes” in Belgium, but EA had hung on in an attempt to negotiate with the Belgian authorities.
 These discussions have ultimately proved fruitless, and EA has no choice but to suspend “loot boxes” in the territory.

-EA have made efforts to make their systems more transparent with the introduction in FIFA 19 of odds when buying packs but this seemed to have little sway with the Belgian government with EA releasing a statement that made clear their displeasure.
+With FIFA 19, EA had made efforts to bring a level of transparency to their systems with the introduction of odds when buying packs but this seemed to have little sway with the Belgian government with EA releasing a statement that made clear their displeasure.

 “While we are taking this action, we do not agree with Belgian authorities’ interpretation of the law, and we will continue to seek more clarity on the matter as we go forward.
 The impact of this change to FIFA Ultimate Team in Belgium is not material to our financial performance. ”